populationtwo/camden-theme-documentation/docs/guide/translation.md

 # Translation and RTL Support

 This theme is localized, it's ready to be translated and support Right-to-Left languages.
-The theme come with language files that can be translated to make your site to display on a different language.
+The theme comes with language files that can be translated to make your site to display in a different language.

-These are several translatation management tools to translate this file:
+These are several translation  management tools to translate this file:

 1. [Poedit](https://poedit.net/ ":target=_blank") — software not a WordPress plugin.
-Easy and very straightforward, however you'll need to upload the generated language file to the theme folder.
+Easy and very straightforward; however, you'll need to upload the generated language file to the theme folder.
 2. [PolyLang](https://wordpress.org/plugins/polylang/ ":target=_blank") — WordPress plugin, simple.
-3. [WPML](https://wpml.org/ ":target=_blank") — WordPress plugin, it has a lot of features but not suitable for beginner.
+3. [WPML](https://wpml.org/ ":target=_blank") — WordPress plugin, it has a lot of features but not suitable for a beginner.

 These tools can create a new translation from from .POT file (`camden/language`)